Competitor Tracking: How to Monitor Competitors in Real Time

 Build a single-pane dashboard

-Pull everything into one place.
-A Notion database or Google Sheet works well with these columns:
+For teams on lower plans, a Notion database or Google Sheet works as a lightweight alternative with these columns:

 • Date detected